dCache/dcache/docs/TheBook/src/main/markdown/install.md

 in the directory based on the year and month; e.g., `/var/lib/dcache/billing/2019/07`.

-The file's contain considerable information about each time a file is uploaded into dCache, written to tape, read back from tape, internally (within dCache) copied, read back by a client, and deleted.
+The files contain considerable information about each time a file is uploaded into dCache, written to tape, read back from tape, internally (within dCache) copied, read back by a client, and deleted.
 This often proves very useful in understanding why a file is no longer present, or checking when a file was written to tape.

-Whenever a file is transferred between a client and dCache, two records a written: one from the door and one from the pool.
+Whenever a file is transferred between a client and dCache, two records are written: one from the door and one from the pool.
 Also, when a file is deleted, the door writes a billing record when the file is deleted in the namespace, and the pool writes a record when the file's data is removed.